ctbngoc1/cnn_brain_mri/README.md

-# Brain Tumor MRI Image Classification Using an OvF Approach with CNNs
+# Brain Tumor MRI Image Classification Using a OvF Strategy with CNNs

 ## Overview